Goodbye Blue Sky (album): Making of

-The album is notable through its use of harmonicas, which are used substantially on most tracks.
+The album makes use of harmonicas substantially on most tracks.

 In a 1988 interview with Pulse! magazine, they said:

 We also decided to use other musicians on the album for the first time ever, to get back to a real live band feel, and that's when we started auditioning harp players," adds Godley.
 "And to our surprise, we found that there's a huge range - everything from bass to treble - but that traditionally harmonicas are always played as solo instruments.
 They're never played in groups."

 "So naturally we thought, 'Why not use a harmonica section?"'
 Creme continues.
 "And after auditioning a bunch of players, none of whom had ever played with another harp player, we finally selected two guys - Mark Felton (sic) and Mitt Gamon -and began laying down rhythm tracks at my home studio.

 "Next, we brought in three black backup singers - George Chandler, Jimmy Helms and Jimmy Chambers - whom we'd met on the Paul Young video, and started building up the tracks.
 The interesting thing is that the more we got into the sounds, the more we began re-writing the songs to suit the singers or the harp players.